danialrami/danialrami-com/content/resources/People.md

 draft: false
 ---

 I'll link to other people's websites here.
-These are either folks whose work I enjoy, or who have directly/indirectly helped me learn something new.
+These are either folks whose work I enjoy, or who have directly/indirectly helped me learn something.

 ## Music